sotnir/module-dataprocessing/_episodes/03-data.md

 Brain imaging covers a diverse set of data acquisition instruments including MRI scanners, physiological measurements, cognitive tests, and clinical interviews.
 Further, different analysis software often have their own data formats.
-Therefore, to ensure information is preserved for reproducible data processing, it is important to understand the different types of information stored in each format.
+Therefore, to ensure information is preserved for reproducible data processing, it is important to understand different data formats in neuroimaging and what information is stored in each format.

 #### Data
 This section familiarizes you with the different types of data generated or used